perryraskin/raskin.me/posts/quick-start-next-js-and-plaid-to-pull-financial-data.md

 ## The Code

-Normally Next.js doesn't require a `server.js` file, as the server is something that is build into the framework, and is kind of automatic.
+Normally Next.js doesn't require a `server.js` file, as the server is something that is built into the framework, and is kind of automatic.
 Since we need more control here, this file is important for working with Plaid's API.

 ### The Server